marceloams/university_projects/OOP_and_Database/README.md

 ## Autoboss_exe

-- Has the .jar file and the libraries to run directly without netbeans.
+- Has the .jar file and the sources to run directly without netbeans.

 ## Authors